shyanhua/YTLD-Test/README.md

 # tips

 - this app is calling the api from free.beeceptor.com for transaction list, free tier only allow 50 requests/day
+- setup the touchid/faceid in iphone
+- setup fingerprint in android

 # steps to run the project